spacetelescope/jdaviz/docs/dev/infrastructure.rst

-developed in any framework that can be exposed as an ipywidgets_ widget, although currently the plan is that most will be glue-jupyter_ viewers (using `bqplot <https://bqplot.readthedocs.io/en/latest/>`_ backend) combined with ipyvuetify_ layouts (that builds on VueJS).
+developed in any framework that can be exposed as an ipywidgets_ widget, although currently the plan is that most will be glue-jupyter_ viewers (using `bqplot <https://bqplot.readthedocs.io/en/latest/>`_ backend) combined with ipyvuetify_ layouts (that builds on Vue.js).
 As with the application engine, the general goal is to push any functionality necessary for these widgets upstream and not confine them to Jdaviz, but with allowances that some customization may be needed for Jdaviz-specific elements.